Martin 16: Design

-The Martin 16 is a small recreational keelboat, built predominantly of fiberglass.
-It has a fractional sloop rig, a transom-hung rudder and a lifting weighted bulb keel.
-It displaces 730 lb and carries 330 lb of lead ballast.
+The fiberglass hull has a hull speed of 5.36 kn.
+There is no motor.

+It has a fractional sloop rig.
 Both the mainsail and the jib are mounted with booms.
 It can fly a spinnaker of 194 sqft.

 Martin 16 sailors sit on a seat facing forward and all controls and lines are led to the cockpit to allow sailing without having to leave the seat.
 The rudder is controlled with a joystick.
-There is a second seat behind the command seat for a passenger or instructor.
-With the keel extended the boat cannot be tipped.
-The boat has a draft of 3.33 ft with the keel extended and 1.33 ft with it retracted, allowing beaching or ground transportation on a trailer.
+There is a second seat aft for a passenger or instructor.

+It has a lifting bulb keel and carries 330 lb of lead ballast.
+With the keel extended it cannot be tipped.
+The boat has a draft of 3.33 ft with the keel extended and 1.33 ft with it retracted.
-The boat is sailed like a dinghy and does not have provisions for an outboard motor.

-The design has a hull speed of 5.36 kn.

 Operational history

 A fleet of Martin 16s is operated by Nepean Sailing Club in Ottawa, Ontario, Canada and used as the training and racing boat for their Able Sail program for disabled sailors.

 A similar fleet of Martin 16s has been used by Challenged Sailors San Diego from Harbor Island for their disabled sailor programming.